 is a must to create a real world experience.
 Often racers will take it several steps further by either buying a custom made racing cockpit or put one together themselves similar to what one long time Velocity Micro customer did below to replicate the feel or real life racin’.

-Three-monitor set ups like the one above are common in the sport, meaning a sturdy GPU like the NVIDIA GeForce GTX 970 or AMD Radeon R9 290X is a must for competitive performance.
-If your monitors go beyond 1080p, dual cards in SLI or CrossFire may be a necessity.
+Three-monitor set ups like the one above are common in the sport, meaning a sturdy GPU like the NVIDIA GeForce RTX 2060 or above is a must for competitive performance.
+If your monitors go beyond 1080p, higher end solutions like RTX 2080 or RTX 2080 Ti may be a necessity.
 Though a nice powerful graphics solution can cause some shoppers a bit of sticker shock, no single hardware component is more important to a set-up like this one.
 Don’t skimp here.

 Solid State Drive